Huguenots: England

-As a major Protestant nation, England patronised and helped protect Huguenots, starting with Queen Elizabeth I in 1562, with the first Huguenots settling in Colchester in 1565.
+As a major Protestant nation, England patronized and helped protect Huguenots since at least the mid-1500s.
+Kent hosted the first congregation of Huguenots in England in around 1548.
+During the reign of Mary I (1553–1558) they were expelled but, with the accession of Elizabeth I, returned to London in 1559 and Kent in 1561.
+An early group of Huguenots settled in Colchester in 1565.
 There was a small naval Anglo-French War (1627–1629), in which the English supported the French Huguenots against King Louis XIII.
 London financed the emigration of many to England and its colonies around 1700.
-Some 40,000-50,000 settled in England, mostly in towns near the sea in the southern districts, with the largest concentration in London where they constituted about 5% of the total population in 1700.
+Some 40,000–50,000 settled in England, mostly in towns near the sea in the southern districts, with the largest concentration in London where they constituted about 5% of the total population in 1700.
 Many others went to the American colonies, especially South Carolina.
-The immigrants included many skilled craftsmen and entrepreneurs who facilitated the economic modernisation of their new home, in an era when economic innovations were transferred by people rather than through printed works.
-The British government ignored the complaints made by local craftsmen about the favouritism shown to foreigners.
+The immigrants included many skilled craftsmen and entrepreneurs who facilitated the economic modernization of their new home, in an era when economic innovations were transferred by people rather than through printed works.
+The British government ignored the complaints made by local craftsmen about the favoritism shown to foreigners.
 The immigrants assimilated well in terms of using English, joining the Church of England, intermarriage and business success.
 They founded the silk industry in England.
 Many became private tutors, schoolmasters, travelling tutors and owners of riding schools, where they were hired by the upper class.

 Both before and after the 1708 passage of the Foreign Protestants Naturalization Act, an estimated 50,000 Protestant Walloons and French Huguenots fled to England, with many moving on to Ireland and elsewhere.
 In relative terms, this was one of the largest waves of immigration ever of a single ethnic community to Britain.
 Andrew Lortie (born André Lortie), a leading Huguenot theologian and writer who led the exiled community in London, became known for articulating their criticism of the Pope and the doctrine of transubstantiation during Mass.

 Of the refugees who arrived on the Kent coast, many gravitated towards Canterbury, then the county's Calvinist hub.
 Many Walloon and Huguenot families were granted asylum there.
 Edward VI granted them the whole of the western crypt of Canterbury Cathedral for worship.
 In 1825, this privilege was reduced to the south aisle and in 1895 to the former chantry chapel of the Black Prince.
 Services are still held there in French according to the Reformed tradition every Sunday at 3 pm.